 Scientific studies indicate that children have a better sense of smell than their parents or grandparents, so initially, I simply chalked it up to a gap in my olfactory memory.
 I guessed that my nose had simply become dulled and desensitized by age.

 I've since come to realize that there may be a better explanation.
 Fragrance, you see, is all in the genes.
 When you think about it, the flowers of our youth were more fragrant, but they also tended to be blander in color.
 They most certainly lacked the hybridization (and the resulting vibrant and sometimes downright zany color patterns) that we see in flowers today.
+This is especially true of roses, which have been endlessly tinkered with over time in order to develop stronger colors, straighter stems and bigger blooms-mostly at the expense of their fragrance.

 This could be what you're seeing with your honeysuckle tree.
 Extensive hybridization.
 Either that, or you may have inadvertently purchased one of several varieties that happen to produce less fragrant blooms.